3 reasons why we upped and quit our careers without being millionaires

-What if I told you that my wife and I are planning to retire early at the end of the year, and we won’t have a million saved?
+What if I told you that my wife and I both quit our high-paying careers without a million bucks to our names?
 Well, that's the deal.
-We aren’t waiting around for a million before we call it quits, and there's a good reason for that...three, in fact.
+We didn't wait around for a million before we called it quits, and there's a good reason for that...three, in fact.

 There's no question about it: Admission into the double-comma club is great (or so I'd assume).
 It's another one of those milestones that feels wonderful to achieve.
 Imagine it: a million bucks.